 St. Andrew Catholic school received its official accreditation status in December 2012, after undergoing a review by a body of peers from the Middle States Association of Colleges and Schools.
 The Middle States team visited St. Andrew’s in the Spring of 2012, after school faculty and school board members carefully prepared and submitted a report, Designing Our Future for the team’s review.
 This document indicates the school’s constant desire for improvement, and includes studies conducted in these key areas: Mission and Beliefs, Community, Student Services and Activities, Educational Program, Leadership and Organization, Resources, Facilities, Finances, and Planning.
 The Middle States standard was met in each area.
 We will be up for re-evaluation in the Fall of 2019.
+We are awaiting our final seal of Accreditation from the MSA Committee which has been delayed due to COVID-19.

 What MSA Had to Say in 2012